What is Chronic Pain?

-What is Chronic Pain?
 Acute pain is a normal sensation triggered in the nervous system to alert you to possible injury and the need to take care of yourself.
-Chronic pain is different.
-Chronic pain persists.
+Chronic pain is different, it persists.
 Pain signals keep firing in the nervous system for weeks, months, even years.
-Chronic pain can be initiated by single event such as sprained back or there may be an ongoing cause of pain like arthritis, cancer or ear infection.
+This pain can be initiated by single event such as sprained back or there may be an ongoing cause of pain like arthritis, cancer or ear infection.

 Additional common symptoms may include depression, anxiety, migraines, tension headaches, pelvic pain, irritable or overactive bladder, irritable bowel syndrome (IBS), temporo-mandibular joint disease (TMJD), and gastrointestinal reflux disease (GERD).
 There is no cure for fibromyalgia.
+Fibromyalgia can make you extremely sensitive to pain all over your body (Generalized Pain Disorders).
+For example, if you hurt yourself, such as stubbing your toe, the pain may continue for much longer than it normally would.
 Multi-disciplinary approaches for relief of symptoms are recommended including medications, cognitive behavioral therapies, and gentle exercise.

 Will chronic pain go away on it’s own?